-The new ICH GCP E6 guidelines with the R2 addendum are set to come into effect on 14th June 2017, and it is the biggest revision of clinical research guidelines in over 20 years.
+The new ICH GCP E6 (R2) addendum are set to come into effect on 14th June 2017, and it is the biggest revision of clinical research guidelines in over 20 years.
 The guidelines encourage Sponsors to employ a risk-based approach to clinical trial monitoring, data management and preparing Clinical Study Reports.

 As CROS NT specializes in the collection, analysis and reporting of data we can support companies in being compliant with these guidelines in the following areas: